jdmonin/JSettlers2/doc/Readme.developer.md

 - As usual, you can add the `server.protobuf` and `server.protobuf.port` properties to a `jsserver.properties` file instead of always having them on the server command line.
+- For very basic testing, see the sample protobuf robot client class `soc.robot.protobuf.DummyProtoClient`.
+     - So that the standalone proto bot can connect, start the server with the flag property to print its random
+       cookie: `-Djsettlers.bots.showcookie=Y` or set a specific cookie like `-Djsettlers.bots.cookie=PRO`.
+     - Start the sample client with a command line like:

+           java -cp $CLASSPATH:JSettlers.jar soc.robot.protobuf.DummyProtoClient localhost PRO

+     - This sample client can connect but can't participate in games at this point.

 ## To configure a sqlite database for testing